corcel/corcel/README.md

 ],
 ```

 To make Laravel's Password Reset work with Corcel, we have to override how passwords are stored in the database.
-To do this, you must change `Auth/PasswordController.php` from :
+To do this, you must change `Auth/PasswordController.php` from:

 ```php
 use App\Http\Controllers\Controller;